-PTA 290 Clinical Education II 10 cr.
-Sem: S 450 Clin. hrs./sem.
+PTA 290 Clinical Education II\\

+10 cr.
+450 Clin. hrs./sem.

-Pre-Req: PTA 190 Co-Req: PTA 270
+Pre-Reg: PTA 190 Co-Req: PTA 270

 This is a continuation of PTA 190.
 Application and practice of the skills and techniques obtained through the previous classroom and laboratory experience is expected.
-Students will be under the direct supervision of a physical therapist or a physical therapist assistant.
+Students will be under the direct supervision of a physical therapist or a physical therapist assistant in an off-campus setting.
 Clinical competency will be evaluated and documented.